Leah Browning's recent publications include her third chapbook, In the Chair Museum

 Broderick and Nic Sebastian on Vimeo, and in several anthologies.
 Her poetry and

-of Body, which is forthcoming from Dancing Girl Press.
+is forthcoming from Dancing Girl Press.

 In addition to writing, Browning serves as editor of the Apple Valley Review, an online